Sonna/service-worker-lifecycle/README.md

 ### 1. Download 2.
 Install 3.
 Wait 4.
 Activate

-On the first visit to page that includes a Service Worker, it will be downloaded, get installed **once**, then will not receive events; like `fetch` & `push`; until finished installing & becomes "active", which by default, will not be until the page has been refreshed and the page requests can intercepted through the Service Worker <sup>[3](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#the_first_service_worker)</sup>.
+On the first visit to page that includes a Service Worker, it will be downloaded, get installed **once**, then will not receive events; like `fetch` & `push`; until finished installing & becomes "active", which by default, will not be until the page has been refreshed and the page requests can intercepted through the Service Worker.<sup>[\[3\]](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#the_first_service_worker "The first Service Worker")</sup>

 <!-- ![Simplified version of Service Worker lifecycle, on first install](https://developers.google.com/web/fundamentals/primers/service-workers/images/sw-lifecycle.png) -->

 This "waiting" before "active" on initial install can be skipped; by calling `self.skipWaiting()` during the install event; however comes with some implicit cautionary warnings:

 > Caution: `skipWaiting()` means that your new service worker is likely controlling pages that were loaded with an older version.
 This means some of your page's fetches will have been handled by your old service worker, but your new service worker will be handling subsequent fetches.
-If this might break things, don't use `skipWaiting()`.<sup>[5](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#skip_the_waiting_phase)</sup>
+If this might break things, don't use `skipWaiting()`.<sup>[\[4\]](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#skip_the_waiting_phase "Skip the waiting phasee")</sup>

 Otherwise, feel free to add the `skipWaiting()` call in the install event, usually before the caching; e.g.